 To create a unique marketing strategy, you need to identify the company among competitors.
 So it is important to answer the following questions: business goals, brand history, mission and product values.

 A creative strategy professional should have a goal to implement each item from the promotion plan.
 This includes product positioning, brand mission and vision, and goals.

 Creative internal communication campaigns can’t be implemented without analyzing the audience of your product.
 This is about age, social and financial status, interests, etc. After this analysis, you will form audience portraits that will help reflect the real needs of your customers.

 Why is your product better than the competition?
 This is also part of creative strategy digital.
-Unique selling proposition helps to distinguish your product in the market and offer a profitable proposition to the customer.
+Unique Selling Proposition helps to distinguish your product in the market and offer a profitable offer to the customer.